 Learning and Performance

 In addition to Music Education, Education, and General Education courses, students take private lessons in their primary instrument, study piano, and take courses in music theory and aural skill, music history, music technology, conducting, instrumental and vocal pedagogy.
 Students also perform in our large and small ensembles.
-Learn more about opportunities to teach and perform.

 Teaching Certificate Reciprocity